awesomeWM/awesome/docs/90-FAQ.md

 `awful.screen.connect_for_each_screen` is used in the new `rc.lua` or rebuild your config on a newer revision of `rc.lua`.

+### Can I have a client or the system tray on multiple screens at once?

+No. This is an X11 limitation and there is no sane way to work around it.

+### Can a client be tagged on different screens at once?

+While it is not impossible to partially implement support for this, many Awesome components frequently query the client's screen.
+Since a client can only be in one screen at once, this will cause side effects.
+So by default Awesome avoids, but does not prevent, having clients in multiple tags that are not on the same screen.

+### Can a tag be on multiple screens?

+No. See the previous two questions.
+However, it is possible to swap tags across screens using `t:swap(t2)` (assuming `t` and `t2` are valid `tag` objects).

+This can be used to emulate a tag being on multiple screens.
+Note that this will break support for multi-tagged clients.
+For this reason it isn't implemented by default.

 ## Development

 ### How to report bugs?